end2endzone/ShellAnything/CONTRIBUTING.md

-## Use a Consistent Coding Style
+## Use a consistent Coding Style
 This project uses [Google's C++ Style Guide](https://google.github.io/styleguide/cppguide.html#Naming) for naming functions, classes, types and objects.
 Not all the code was ported to the new coding style but new code should follow this coding style.

 [cpplint](https://github.com/google/styleguide/tree/gh-pages/cpplint) can be used to validate code formatting.
 It is a python based coding style checker for C/C++.
-You can install with "pip install cpplint".
-Then you can just use "cpplint file.cpp" or "cpplint --recursive .".
+You can install with `pip install cpplint`.
+Then you can just use `cpplint file.cpp` or `cpplint --recursive .` (including the last `.` character)